octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 Initialization of elements in a record is specified between map `[` and `]` and elements separated by semi-colon `;`.
-Each element is a key/value pair separated by `=` and follow the syntax:
+Each element is a key/value pair separated by `=` and follows the syntax:

 ```
 record[ KEY1 = VALUE1; KEY2 = VALUE2 ]